rodrigonicolau/rodrigonicolau.github.io/content/_index.md

 <div class="home-content">
 <div class="home-text">

 Hello!
 I'm a PhD Student in Economics at the University of California, Berkeley.
-My research lies at the intersection between public, development, and behavioral economics.
+My research interests lie at the intersection between public, development, and behavioral economics.

 </div>
 <div class="profile-picture">